iamsayedanowar/PicFlip/README.md

 - For deployment, ensure to set `DEBUG = False` in your `settings.py` and configure a production-ready database (e.g., PostgreSQL).
 - Use a service like Heroku, AWS, DigitalOcean, or Vercel to deploy your Django application.

-## Contributing

-Contributions are always welcome!
-Feel free to open an issue, fork the repository, and submit a pull request.